-Peggy Sullivan is a licensed mental health counselor, relationship and children's expert, mother, and lover of cats.
+Peggy Sullivan is a licensed mental health counselor (retired), relationship and children's expert, mother, and lover of cats.
 She retired from Okanogan County Juvenile Department after serving as the staff guardian ad litem, court services manager and CASA program director.
 She recently retired from her private mental health counseling practice in Bellingham, Washington.
 She makes her home in a cozy cottage amidst old growth cedar trees with her two Russian Blue cat sisters.

 Love Prescription was written after helping people get divorced for 16 years.
 Peggy saw what the problems were after advocating for over 200 children in custody cases and reviewing piles of parenting plans.
 At the same time, she was taking workshops on successful relationships and observing what worked with successful couples.
 After retiring from Okanogan County Juvenile Court, she started a private practice with a focus on relationships.